PennyLaneAI/pennylane-qiskit/README.rst

 Installation
 ============

-This plugin requires Python version 3.5 and above, as well as PennyLane and ProjectQ.
+This plugin requires Python version 3.5 and above, as well as PennyLane and qiskit.
 Installation of this plugin, as well as all dependencies, can be done using pip:

 .. code-block:: bash

     $ python -m pip install pennylane_qiskit

-To test that the PennyLane ProjectQ plugin is working correctly you can run
+To test that the PennyLane qiskit plugin is working correctly you can run

 .. code-block:: bash